 You can use axesWord® to specify where footnotes/endnotes should be positioned in the logical structure tree.
-To do this, click on the Document Settings button and then on the Advanced tab in the dialog box.
+To do this, click on the Document settings button and then on the Advanced tab in the dialogue box.

-The default setting is that all footnotes/endnotes (i. e. all "Note" structure elements) are listed at the very end of the logical structure tree (menu option After the document).
+The default setting is that all footnotes/endnotes (i. e. all "Note" structure elements) are listed at the very end of the logical structure tree (After the document option).

-Figure 23: Dialogue box "Document Settings" with "Advanced" tab
+Figure 26: "Document settings" dialogue box with "Advanced" tab

-If desired, you can change this setting - separately for footnotes and endnotes - so that the footnotes or endnotes are listed directly after the respective paragraph (select the menu option After the paragraph from the drop-down list box).
+If desired, you can change this setting - separately for footnotes and endnotes - so that the footnotes or endnotes are listed directly after the respective paragraph (select the After the paragraph option from the drop-down list box).

-Figure 24: : Dialogue box "Document Settings" - drop-down list box "Footnote position"
+Figure 27: "Document settings" dialogue box with open "Footnote position" drop-down list box